 Roddy MacDonald Biography (Wikipedia)

 Roderick 'Roddy' (R.S.)
-MacDonald (born 1956) is a pipe major, living in Brisbane, Australia, and a renowned composer of tunes for the bagpipes.
+MacDonald (born 1956) is a pipe major, living in Brisbane, Australia, and a composer of tunes for the bagpipes.

-MacDonald originally hails from the Scottish town of Inverness.
+MacDonald hails from the Scottish town of Inverness.
 His father is the renowned player, judge and composer of music, William MacDonald (of Gaelic-speaking Benbecula) and his grandfather, Donald MacDonald, was the pipe major of the 1st Battalion the Highland Light Infantry.

 Roddy MacDonald Tracks